Current Transportation & Infrastructure Projects

 Peoria Street Multimodal Improvements

-Denver’s Department of Transportation and Infrastructure (DOTI) has designed improvements Peoria Street to add multimodal connectivity from E 37th Avenue to E 56th Avenue and address safety concerns at several intersections.
+Denver's Department of Transportation and Infrastructure (DOTI) has designed improvements on Peoria Street to add multimodal connectivity from E 37th Avenue to E 56th Avenue and address safety concerns at several intersections.
 These improvements will be completed in phases in the coming years.

 Improvements were identified through community input in the Far Northeast Area Plan, the Vision Zero Action Plan and Denver's Mobility Action Plan.
 The project will also coordinate with CDOT at the Peoria/I-70 interchange and with RTD to improve wayfinding north of Peoria Station.
-Peoria Street is one of the streets in the Vision Zero High Injury Network, and is adjacent to communities where the city is focusing on equity
+Peoria Street is one of the streets in the Vision Zero High Injury Network, and is adjacent to communities where the city is focusing on equity.

 Read more about plans for the Peoria corridor and how to stay updated